Topics

 Metabolic Acidosis

 Acid-base disorders are common in ill, hospitalized patients.
-On the nephrology rotation, you will most commonly be consulted for patients with metabolic acidosis, although you will also see metabolic alkalosis and mixed disorders.
+On the nephrology rotation, you will most commonly consult on patients with metabolic acidosis; however, you will also see patients with metabolic alkalosis and mixed disorders.